-We are pleased to welcome you to our online art show by our children, youth and adults students who created these pieces during the spring semester of 2020!
+We are pleased to welcome you to our online art show by our children, youth and adults students who created these pieces during the Fall/Winter semester of 2021/22!

-Everything you see here is a product of and testament to the tireless work of our young students who were willing to learn new skills of how to participate in online meetings and follow instructions, as well as to their parents who dedicated their time to help with it.
-It is also thanks to our tween and teen students who continued passionately drawing in spite of having even more school work then usual.
+Everything you see here is a product of and testament to the tireless work of our young students who were willing to learn new skills and follow instructions, as well as to their parents who dedicated their time to bring them to classes even during this difficult time.
+It is also thanks to our pre-teen and teen students who continued passionately drawing in spite of their heavy school workload.
 Finally, it is thanks to our adult students who kept participating in classes even when the work schedule was difficult and life circumstances overwhelming.

-Thank you for being with us this semester and for joining us today.
+Thank you for being with us this semester.
 Enjoy the show!

 “I found I could say things with color and shapes that I couldn’t say any other way – things I had no words for.”